 Cautions and Warnings

 - Don't ever mix vinegar with bleach.
 It will create toxic chlorine gas.
-So before using vinegar-based cleaning products, do a mental check to make sure you aren't mixing it with any bleach-based cleaning products you may have forgotten about, such as drop-in toilet bowl cleaners or bleach cleansers.
+Before using vinegar-based cleaning products, do a mental check to make sure you haven't mixed it with any bleach-based cleaning products you may have forgotten about, such as drop-in toilet bowl cleaners or bleach cleansers.
 Combining the two can be highly dangerous.

 - Vinegar can break down latex grout if it is left on too long.